EranOfek/AstroPack/matlab/doc/autogen/package_functions_md/celestial.time.md

 ### celestial.time.julday1

 Convert Gregorian date in the range 1901 to 2099 to JD Package: celestial.time Description: Convert Gregorian date in the range 1901 to 2099 to Julian days (see also: julday.m).
+See also: convert.date2jd, celestial.time.julday